Ultronomix/docs/angular/Angular.md

 ng add ngx-bootstrap

-\*You will need to do this in order to get your bootstrap styling to work, and sometimes if it stops works\*
+\*You will need to run these commands in order to get your bootstrap styling to work, and sometimes if it stops works\*

 npm uninstall @schematics/angular